ifly6/Communique/README.md

 # Communiqué #

 ## Summary ##
 Communiqué is a free, open-source, and platform-independent client for NationStates's Telegram API.
-It is directly based on top of
-[JavaTelegram](https://github.com/iFlyCode/NationStates-JavaTelegram) a library of mine designed to interface with NationStates itself.

 If you want to run headless on a Linux box or just broadly from the command line, you should download the Marconi executable.

 It is *your* responsibility to know how the telegram API works.
 Use of this program is agreement that you understand those limitations and requirements.
-It also agrees that you cannot claim losses, damages, or other negative effects from the author if action is taken against your NationStates account or from other activity.
+Use also implies agreement that you cannot claim losses, damages, or other negative effects from the author if action is taken against your NationStates account or from other activity.

 ## Documentation ##